 In the spirit of the season, I drove an elderly neighbour to mass this morning after she knocked on my door claiming to need a lift due to the icy weather.
 The Church of St Mary Magdalene (didn’t get that memo) is a local Catholic landmark conspicuously situated between the Women’s Health Centre and Darth Vaper’s E-Cig Emporium about a mile from where I live.
 As we pulled up to the entrance Mrs Malarkey gently enquired, “Are you coming in?
 You can send a calendar back home to your mother.
 I’m sure she’d love hearing what’s been going in the parish.”

 The old clam had me.
 At 85 she didn’t miss a trick and knew I hadn’t been to mass since my parents’ last visit.

 “Of course,” I stated coolly, looking her straight in the eye.
 “It’s Christmas, isn’t it?
 Now, are you going to be alright managing those steps while I park the car?”

-“I’ll just wait for you here,” she parried, then thrust, “and it’s only the Fourth Sunday of Advent.”
+“I’ll just wait for you here,” she parried, then thrust, “and it’s not Christmas.
+It’s only the Fourth Sunday of Advent.”

 “I know it’s still Advent.
 Hey, it looks like they’ve put down some salt,” I pressed on.
 “Try the steps and see how you go.”

 “No, I’ll wait for you, then we can go in together.”

 Entering the church brought back a load of memories.
 I’d been an altar boy right through high school and was much more sanguine about the role the Church might play in later life.
 Uncompromising and unafraid to challenge the moral turpitude swirling all about me, from an early age I had developed a low tolerance to riff raff.
-After all, I’d been named after John XXIII and unlike a lot of 12 year olds, had written my own Encyclical:
+After all, I’d been named after Pope John XXIII and unlike a lot of 12 year olds, had written my own Encyclical: